SeeSharpeDen/miitopia/readme.md

 3. obtain the miitopia sound track and make sure it's the correct format.
 See [soundtrack](#soundtrack)

+4. *Optional.* add spotify api client env vars.

+   > go to https://developer.spotify.com/dashboard/applications and create a new application.
+   > - Set the `SPOTIFY_ID` env var for spotify client id.
+   > - Set the `SPOTIFY_SECRET` env var for spotify client secret.

-4. Set the env vars and run `cargo run`.
+5. Set the env vars and run `cargo run`.

    > - The `DISCORD_TOKEN` env var is required.
-It has your discord bot token.
+It stores your discord bot token.
    > - The `RUST_LOG` env var sets the logging.
 Read
      [here for more](https://docs.rs/env_logger/latest/env_logger/?search=Color#enabling-logging)
      details.